 It blends all our interests together, giving your kitties something fun to chase around, while also playing a small role in their dental care.
 It has catnip inside and makes a delightful crinkle noise, while also incorporating a special mesh material on the back to help remove small amounts plaque when bitten.

 Read on for details, or stop by one of our Southern California locations to grab one at your next visit.
-And for a limited time, you can even get one for free the next time you fill up your Rewards Card or “Check In” on Yelp during your next visit!

 What are the toys made of?